-M.A.
-History Hist 601 - Ashoka in History and Memory (Hard Core - 4 Credits)
+Hist 601 - Ashoka in History and Memory

+(Hard Core - 4 Credits)

-This course examines the history of Ashoka, the Buddhist King and Emperor of Magadha from two perspectives.
-It locates this historical figure in the context of the history of Magadha and the social and economic transformations that took place in the Gangetic basin following the emergence of the Mauryan state during the reign of Chandragupta Maurya.
+This course examines the history of Ashoka the Buddhist King and Emperor of Magadha from two perspectives.
+It locates this historical figure in the context of the history of Magadha and the social and economic transformations that took place in the Gangatic basin following the emergence of the Mauryan state during the reign of Chandragupta Maurya.

-The discovery of King Ashoka by James Princep - Ashoka in Indian literary sources- Ashoka in Pali texts
+The discovery of King Ashoka by James Princep - Ashoka in Indian literary sources - Ashoka in Pali texts.

-Introduction of Writing and Ashokan Epigraphy - Inscriptions and their public message
+Introduction of Writing and Ashokan Epigraphy-Inscriptions and their public message.

-Ashokan Statecraft-Ethical statecraft or Religious State
+Module3 Ashokan Statecraft-Ethical statecraft or Religious State.

-Ashoka as a model of Buddhist King
+Module4 Ashoka as a model of Buddhist King.

-Ashoka in Memory and History
+Module5 Ashoka in Memory and History

-Allen, Charles .
-Ashoka: The Search for India's Lost Emperor.
-Little Brown, 2012
+Allen, Charles, Ashoka, Little Brown, 2012.